 There are different types of diffusers, shapes, sizes, practically as many as there are fans of macro-extreme, being an instrument that lends itself to be customized with what you have on hand and according to the skills in DIY.

-The dome, printed with a 3D printer is composed of PETG resin (Polyethylene Terephthalate), which allows optimal light diffusion, has a good transmission, is resistant to UV and high temperatures.
-The printing was done with FDM (Fused Deposition Modelling) technique.
+The dome, printed with a 3D printer technology is composed of PETG resin (Polyethylene Terephthalate), which allows optimal light diffusion, has a good transmission, is resistant to UV and high temperatures.
+The printing was done with FDM (Fused Deposition Modelling) technique; this technology offers the advantage to obtain thin walls (0.6 mm), minimizing the loss of light transmission, and is knurled to obtain a better diffusion of light.
+The single-wall dome reduces the transmission of light by 30% and with a double wall, by 45%.

-The height of the dome is 110mm, and a 65mm top hole allows easy access to large-diameter lenses.
+The height of the three domes varies between 78mm to 97mm to 116mm, with the internal diameter between 92mm to 116mm to 139mm, and the top hole allows easy access to large-diameter lenses (diameter between 47mm to 59 to 71mm, respectively).
 In case you want to maximize the reflective surface, you can insert a perforated disc of the diameter of the lens you use.

 The incident light rays are transmitted through the first semi-matt external layer and are further diffused by the inner wall, which acts as a sort of light source, as simplified in the following drawing.